gopaljha11321/gopaljha11321/README.md

 ## 🌱 What I'm currently learning

-I'm currently focused on [Technology/Tool Name], exploring its applications, and working on [Personal Project Name] to apply my knowledge in [Specific Area].
+I'm currently focused on the MERN stack, exploring its applications, and working on live.upgrad.com to apply my knowledge in call scheduling and provide good User experience.

 ## 📫 Let's connect